Barbara (singer): Later years and death

 In the 1970s, Barbara made appearances on television variety shows with stars such as Johnny Hallyday and a tour of Japan, Canada, Belgium, Israel, the Netherlands and Switzerland.
 Through the 1980s, she continued to tour and to write songs; her album Seule was one of France's top grossing releases of 1981.
 The next year she was awarded the Grand Prix du Disque in recognition of her contribution to French culture.
 She developed a close working relationship with rising film star Gérard Depardieu and his wife Élisabeth, collaborating on songs for film and records.
 In 1986, she went to New York City to perform on piano at the Metropolitan Opera with Mikhail Baryshnikov in a song and dance ballet presentation.
 She co-wrote the music for the stage play Lily Passion with Luc Plamondon, in which she co-starred with Depardieu.
 It told the story of a killer who murders someone each time he hears her sing.

 In the latter part of the 1980s, she became active in the fight against AIDS.
 She recorded SID'Amour à mort and gave out condoms at performances.
 In 1988 the government of France awarded her the Legion of Honour.
 Health problems impeded her performing and she began to devote time to the writing of her memoirs.
-However, she recorded another successful album in 1996—which sold over a million copies in twelve hours—before she died of respiratory problems in Neuilly-sur-Seine (a suburb of Paris), on 24 November 1997.
+However, she recorded another successful album in 1996 before she died of respiratory problems in Neuilly-sur-Seine (a suburb of Paris), on 24 November 1997.
 She was interred in the family grave at the Cimetière de Bagneux in southwest Paris.

 The Paris Métro station Barbara, named in her honour and situated near her gravesite, was opened on 13 January 2022, on a southern extension of Line 4.